Executive Management Team

 Chief Financial Officer

-The Administration Department includes Financial Management, Reporting, Information Technology, Customer Service, and Human Resources.
+The Administration Department includes Financial Management, Reporting, Information Technology, Customer Service, Human Resources, and Public Outreach.
 Accounting services ensure proper controls and processes are in place to accurately collect revenue and disburse expenditures.
 Routine transaction services include accounts payable, accounts receivable, investment and cash management, annual budget preparation, monthly budget tracking, cash flow analysis, payroll and benefit processing, rate analysis and annual audit report preparation.
 Customer Service is the initial point of contact for the community, handling incoming calls, receiving visitors, and managing the billing and collection process for approximately 16,600 customer connections.
 Human Resources works closely with District management to recruit, train, and retain the most qualified personnel for the District.

 The Operations Department is responsible for the operation, maintenance, and improvement of three water systems and associated facilities: the Potable Water System, the Goleta West Conduit System, and the Recycled Water System.
 In total, District water systems treat and deliver approximately four billion gallons of water annually to more than 87,000 people living in the region.
 The specific functions of the Operations Department are organized under three distinct areas of responsibility: Distribution, Water Treatment, and Cross-Connection Control.